 Most businesses in Nevada discharge their liquid wastes to publicly owned treatment works (POTWs).
-If the liquid wastes from a commercial facility cannot be discharged to a POTW because of the presence of regulated pollutants, the waste is typically sent to an industrial landfill, deep-well injected, or sent to an incinerator, depending on the specific waste and regulatory requirements.
+If the liquid wastes from a commercial facility cannot be discharged to a POTW because of the presence of regulated pollutants, the waste is typically either sent to an industrial landfill, deep-well injected, or sent to an incinerator, depending on the specific waste and regulatory requirements.

-Due to the widespread use of PFAS from many sources, all POTWs are expected to receive some PFAS, but not contribute PFAS.
-If PFAS are present, they could ultimately be released to the environment because conventional treatment processes used by POTWs and Wastewater Treatment Plants (WWTPs) may be less effective for the treatment of PFAS.
+Due to the widespread use of PFAS from different sources, all POTWs are expected to receive some PFAS, but not produce PFAS.
+If PFAS are present, they could ultimately be released to the environment because conventional treatment processes used by POTWs and Wastewater Treatment Plants (WWTPs) are not designed for the treatment of PFAS.
 Information on Nevada industries that discharge PFAS to a POTW is needed to assess if PFAS releases could be occurring from POTWs.
 No WWTP in Nevada has been identified that accepts influent from a manufacturer or significant user of PFAS chemicals.

-Additional information related to wastewater treatment plants may be available from Thompson et.al.
+Additional information related to long-term trends of PFAS concentrations and seasonal patterns of the presence of PFAS at wastewater treatment plants is available in Thompson et.al.
 (2022).

 Land Application of Biosolids

 Biosolids are typically generated at POTWs.
 Common sludge treatment processes, e.g., lime treatment, digestion, thermal drying, do not reduce PFAS that may be in sludge from the POTW inputs.
-Therefore, land application of biosolids from POTWs could be a potential source if there were significant amounts of PFAS in the influent.
-No WWTP in Nevada has been identified that accepts influent from a manufacturer or significant user of PFAS chemicals.
+Therefore, land application of biosolids from POTWs could be a potential source of PFAS in the environment if there were significant amounts in the influent, which could include consumer product use.
+However, currently no POTW in Nevada has been identified that accepts influent from a manufacturer or significant user of PFAS chemicals.

-Industrial Manufacturing of PFAS or use in Manufacturing
+Industrial Manufacturing of PFAS or Use in Manufacturing

 No industries in Nevada have been identified that manufacture PFAS.

-Current or historical manufacturing could have used and/or released PFAS.
-Use of PFAS in industrial applications could range from minimal, or no use, to significant use.
-Certain coatings and fluids manufacture may have included use of PFAS.
-Many metal plating operations historically used PFAS, or still use PFAS (e.g., hexavalent chromium plating).
+Current or historical manufacturing could have used and/or released PFAS and the use of PFAS in industrial applications could range from minimal (or no) use to significant use.
+Certain coatings and manufacturing of fluids may have included use of PFAS.
+Many metal plating operations have historically used PFAS, or still use PFAS (e.g., hexavalent chromium plating).
 Concerns with potential industrial sources should be approached using a process similar to that used for any other potential release, i.e., investigate potential uses and where there was, or could have been, a use, then evaluate for potential releases.
 Where there was a use and a known or potential release, then a source to the environment could exist.
-Additional information on potential uses of PFAS in industry are available from USEPA (2017, 2021a, 2021b), Glüge et al 2020, and Table 2-4 of the ITRC PFAS web page.
+Additional information on potential uses of PFAS in industry are available from EPA (2017, 2021a, 2021b), Glüge et al 2020, and Table 2-4 of the ITRC PFAS web page.

-Aqueous Film Forming Foam (AFFF) storage and use locations
+Aqueous Film Forming Foam (AFFF) Storage and Use Locations

-Many AFFFs contain or have contained PFAS from the late 1960s to present.
-Uses of AFFF present potential sources to the environment.
+Many AFFFs, which are often used to extinguish different to suppress fires (particularly Class B fires involving petroleum products or other flammable liquids), contain or have contained PFAS from the late 1960s to present.
+Uses and releases of AFFF present potential sources to the environment.
 AB 97 Sec.
-12 and 13, prohibits with certain exceptions discharges of Class B Firefighting foam, which is further discussed in Section 6.2 of this document.
+12 and 13, prohibits with certain exceptions discharges of Class B firefighting foam that contains intentionally added perfluoroalkyl and polyfluoroalkyl substances for testing or firefighting training purposes.
+AFFF is further discussed in Section 6.2 of this document.

-Potential Exposure, Sources, and Screening Levels
+Sources, Potential Exposure, and Screening Levels

 Sources of Exposure

-The following describes common potential sources of exposure that may be relevant in the State.
-The following graphic illustrates these, and other, potential exposures that may be relevant to PFAS.
+The following graphic illustrates common sources to the environment and potential exposures that may be relevant to PFAS.